carpasse/poc-conventional-changelog/README.md

 ![commitlint validation error](/docs/assets/commitizen-prompt.png "commitlint validation error")

-### How to easly create conventional commits - commitizen, @commitlint/prompt-cli
+### How to easily create conventional commits - commitizen, @commitlint/prompt-cli

 To ensure that our commits follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) convention can become a tedious task and may be the cause of dislike/rejection of some of you fellow dev team members.
 Lucky for us there are 2 tools we can use to ease the creation of your conventional commits.